peter88213/novelyst/docs/help/export_menu.md

     document back into *novelyst*.
 -   Chapters and scenes can neither be rearranged nor deleted.
 -   With *OpenOffice/LibreOffice Writer*, you can split scenes by inserting headings or a scene divider:
     -   *Heading 1* → New part title.
 Optionally, you can add a description, separated by `|`.
     -   *Heading 2* → New chapter title.
 Optionally, you can add a description, separated by `|`.
     -   `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
 You can also add a description, separated by `|`.
     -   **Note:** Export documents with split scenes from *Writer* to yw7 not more than once.
+-   Paragraphs starting with `> ` are formatted as quotations.
+-   Text markup: Bold and italics are supported.
+Other highlighting such as underline and strikethrough are lost.

 ---